-The Learning Systems Institute directed the collection of test scores for the 2015-2016 school year.
-They worked closely with the state's Scholarship Funding Organizations to contact participating private schools and request the submission of test scores from eligible scholarship students.
+The Learning Systems Institute directed the collection of test scores for the 2016-2017 school year.
+They worked closely with the state's scholarship funding organizations to contact participating private schools and request the submission of test scores from eligible scholarship students.

-In September 2016, the Learning Systems Institute provided the department with a list of 69 private schools that had not submitted complete test scores.
+In September 2017, the Learning Systems Institute provided the department with a list of 116 private schools that had either not submitted complete test scores or indicated their testing company was delayed.
 Each school was contacted several times by phone and mail by both the Learning Systems Institute and the department.
-On September 27, 2016, the department issued Notices of Noncompliance to the 69 schools.
-Fifty-five of the 69 schools subsequently submitted test scores to the Learning Systems Institute.
-At the time of the filing of this report, the department is continuing the process of initiating administrative actions against the 14 schools that have yet to submit the required test scores.
-Additionally, on October 26, 2016, Learning Systems Institute became aware of additional delinquent scores from schools.
-Therefore, the department issued another round of Notices of Noncompliance to 39 schools.
+On September 20, 2017, the department issued Notices of Noncompliance to the 116 schools.
+Ninety-nine of the 116 schools subsequently submitted test scores to the Learning Systems Institute.
+At the time of the filing of this report, the department is continuing the process of initiating administrative actions against the 17 schools that have yet to submit the required test scores.
+Additionally, in November 2017, Learning Systems Institute became aware of additional delinquent scores from schools.
+Therefore, the department issued another round of Notices of Noncompliance to 78 schools on November 15, 2017.
 At the time of filing this report, the department was waiting to receive responses regarding the second mailing of Notices of Noncompliance.